Ivanava

-Ivanava or Ivanovo (Note: Іванава; Иваново; Janów; יאַנעווע.) is a town in Brest Region, Belarus.
+Ivanava, or Ivanovo, (Note: Іванава; Иваново; Janów; יאַנעווע; local pronunciation: [jɐˈnɪu̯].) also historically known as Yanaw or Yanov (until 1940), (Note: Янаў; Янов; Janów.) is a town in Brest Region, in southern Belarus.
 It serves as the administrative center of Ivanava District.
-As of 2025, it has a population of 16,017.
+As of 2026, it has a population of 15,833.

 History

-First mentioned in the 14th century, initially, it was a village named Porkhovo.
-In 1423 it was granted by the king Władysław Jagiełło to the cathedral in Lutsk.
-Renamed to Janów, in 1465 it was granted city rights.
+First mentioned in the 14th century, it was initially a village named Porkhovo.
+In 1423, it was granted by the king Władysław Jagiełło to the cathedral in Lutsk.
+Renamed Janów, in 1465 it was granted town rights.
 A small town in Polesia, it shared the fate of the region.
 On May 16, 1657, it was the seat of the martyrdom of Saint Andrzej Bobola.
-Annexed by Russia during the Partitions of Poland in 1795, the town did not develop much, mostly because of the proximity to the much more populous town of Pinsk.
-At the end of the 19th century, it had circa 3000 inhabitants, mostly peasants and workers in a local minor textile works.
+The town was annexed by Russia during the Third Partition of Poland in 1795; it did not develop much, mostly because of its proximity to the much more populous town of Pinsk.
+At the end of the 19th century, it had around 3,000 inhabitants, mostly peasants and workers in a local minor textile works.

-Between 1915 and 1918 occupied by Germany, in 1919 it was transferred to Poland.
-During the Polish-Bolshevik War it was briefly occupied by the Russians between July and October 1920.
-After retaken by Poland, the town was the centre of mobilization of Gen. Jarosławcew's 3rd Volga Infantry Division, part of Gen. Stanisław Bułak-Bałachowicz's forces.
-Between the wars, the town remained a minor and rather non-notable centre of commerce in the area.
-In 1926 it was linked with the world by a new railroad.
-This however did not lead to fast development as the industry preferred other regions of Poland.
+From 1915 to 1918, it was occupied by Germany before it was transferred to Poland in 1919.
+During the Polish–Soviet War, it was briefly occupied by Bolshevik forces from July to October 1920.
+After being retaken by Poland, the town was the centre of mobilization of General Jarosławcew's 3rd Volga Infantry Division, part of General Stanisław Bułak-Bałachowicz's forces.
+During the interwar period, the town remained a minor and rather non-notable centre of commerce in the area.
+In 1926, a new railroad was built.
+However, development remained slow as other areas of Poland were favoured by the industries.

-In 1939, the town was retaken by the Soviet Union and annexed to the Byelorussian Soviet Socialist Republic.
-On June 27, 1941 the town was occupied by Nazi Germany.
-During the German occupation most of the Jewish inhabitants of the area were murdered in the Holocaust.
-On January 22, 1943 30 locals were murdered as a reprisal for Ponury's action against the Gestapo prison in Pinsk (see 1943 Pinsk Prison Raid).
-In July 1944 the town was liberated by the Soviet 61st Army.
+Following the start of World War II in 1939, the town was occupied by the Soviet Union and then annexed to the Byelorussian Soviet Socialist Republic.
+On June 27, 1941, the town was occupied by Nazi Germany.
+During the German occupation, most of the Jewish inhabitants of the area were murdered in the Holocaust.
+In January 1943, participants in the 1943 Pinsk Prison raid and the freed Polish partisans escaped from the Germans through the town.
+On January 22, 1943, 30 locals were murdered as a reprisal for the prison raid.
+In July 1944, the town was liberated by the Soviet 61st Army.

-As a seat of a district between 1954 and 1962 and again from 1965, since 1991 the town is part of independent Belarus.
+The town was the seat of a district between 1954 and 1962 and again from 1965.
+In 1991, the town became part of independent Belarus.